Activities and Destinations Tourists Should Not miss in Nepal.

 Jan 25, 2021

 There are many popular tourist destinations in Nepal and all of them are popular for some reason few reasons.
-The places discussed here are places that see fewer tourists and most mainstream tourists do not visit or involve in these activities when they are in Nepal.
+The places discussed here are places that see fewer tourists and most mainstream tourists do not visit or involved in these activities when they are in Nepal.
 These places are not crowded with tourists and bring people closer to the local lifestyle and culture and some of them are unique activities not many people who visit Nepal think about.

 Bazaar Walk - Thamel to Kathmandu Durbar Square (Doesn’t cost a penny)